Daiwa Crusader Spoons have been around for thirty years. In a country

 I was later told by two Japanese anglers that the real reason few Japanese fish spinners is because they think catching trout on spinners is too easy.
 Rather than just casting out and reeling in, working the lure is more interesting.

-For me personally, though, the lack of line twist is the major reason I prefer spoons over spinners.
+For me, though, the lack of line twist is the major reason I prefer spoons over spinners.

-I've read that line twist is caused by the bail on a spinning reel, and that the solution is to cut off the bail.
+I have read that line twist is caused by closing the bail on a spinning reel, and that the solution is to cut off the bail and picking up the line with your finger as your begin your retrieve.
 I don't believe it.
 I am convinced the most line twist is caused by spinners themselves.
 It's not just the blade that spins.
 The whole spinner spins and as it does it twists the line.
 Using a swivel does not eliminate line twist.
-If you watch carefully, it is pretty easy to see the whole spinner spinning.
+Watch carefully, it is pretty easy to see the whole spinner spinning as you finish your retrieve.

-At the left is a photo of twisted line caused by a spinner.
+The photo above shows twisted line caused by a spinner.
 I know for a fact it was not caused by the spinning reel bail because I was using a baitcaster.
 Baitcasters definitely do not twist the line!

 I suspect the hookup percentage would be higher if the Daiwa Crusader spoons had treble hooks, but they come with a single hook.
 Once a couple years ago, fishing with a Mepps spinner, I caught a small trout that managed to get all three of the hooks in its mouth.
 Trying to get all three hooks unhooked, quickly enough that the fish didn't die and gently enough that its mouth was still intact, made me vow "never again!"